aminadabm93/bootcampHW/README.md

 # Horiseon Main Website

 ## website for Horiseo.
-Added semantic tags and alt image descriptions for accesability.
+Added semantic tags and alt image descriptions for accessibility.